 Seneca County encompasses 545 square miles and is the home to approximately 60,000 people.
 There are 15 townships that the road division patrols and 6 villages.
 The city of Tiffin and half of the city of Fostoria are also in Seneca County.

-Shifts are made up of 1 Sergeant and 4 Deputies.
+Shifts are made up of 1 Sergeant or Lieutenant and 4 Deputies.
 At times, there are as many as 3 deputies on the road for a shift and as low as 2 deputies working on the road for an eight hour shift.

 The functions of the Road Division result in deputies patrolling over 352,000 miles each year and respond to nearly 15,000 calls for service from residents.
 Deputies investigate over 550 accidents and issue approximately 400 traffic citations a year.

 Deputies in this Division routinely assist other Police Departments in Seneca County, as well as state and federal agencies.
 Deputies conduct an Operation Life Saver, OVI, and Speed Enforcement programs with funding from state grants and the assistance of the Ohio State Patrol.

 In addition, deputies execute court issued warrants from all jurisdictions in Seneca County.
 Warrants are integrated into local, state, and federal computer systems.
 Nearly 200 persons are arrested on warrants each year.
 Deputies also serve subpoenas issued from those courts and serve approximately 5,000 papers a year.

 Generally, the public's first law enforcement contact is with a deputy, whether the deputy is responding to a citizen's call for help, locating a lost child, or apprehending a dangerous criminal.

 These highly trained men and women of the Road Division are the first line of defense in the war against crime.
 They strive to provide professional, courteous, and courageous law enforcement service to the citizens of Seneca County.